LuciferUchiha/old.georgerowlands.ch/docs/Computer Science/Cpp/1-variables.md

 ### C-style type casting

-As the name suggests, this type of casting is same as in the C programming language and is also commonly refereed to the cast notation.
+As the name suggests, this type of casting is the same as in the C programming language and is also commonly referred to as the cast notation.

 ```cpp
 #include <iostream>